paxdotdev/docs/src/reference-designability.md

 #### Shouldn't design live in a separate world vs. code?

 Many people believe this way.
-Many others do not!
-Rather than seek consensus on this matter, Pax seeks simply to exist.
+Many others do not.
 In the end, Pax will support either paradigm:  you can choose to create _pictures or prototypes_ with Pax-enabled design tools, or you can build & ship _production apps_ by collaborating through version control.
 It all depends on your team, your tech stack, and your workflow.

 #### Isn't code-gen bad?
 Or limited?

 Yes.
 Consider the traditional code-generating design tool: most prior art in this space has found workflow limitions due to the "ejecting" nature of codegen.

-In other words, when you generate code from a traditional design tool, you embark on a **one-way bridge** — the moment that code is edited by hand, e.g. by a developer who's responsible for shipping it at the end of the day — that code irrevocably breaks away from the design tool, disallowing further collaboration.
+When you generate code from a traditional design tool, you embark on a **one-way bridge** — the moment that code is edited by hand, e.g. by a developer who's responsible for shipping it at the end of the day — that code irrevocably breaks away from the design tool, disallowing further collaboration.

 Pax enables a **two-way bridge** through language-level constraints — there's no way to "break away" because Pax will always be re-parsable by a Pax-enabled design tool, even after it's edited by hand.